 Boys for Change Club

 Boys are not immune to violence and its consequences.
-In the last month, 68% of boys reported physically violent discipline and 88% of boys and girls under the age of 14 reported psychological aggression or physical punishment in their homes.
+In the last month, 68% of boys reported experiencing physically violent discipline.
+Furthermore, 88% of boys and girls under the age of 14 reported psychological aggression or physical punishment in their homes.
 Regionally, we know that somewhat fewer than 1 in 7 boys experience sexual violence before age 18.

-While for girls, violence in childhood can predict experiences of intimate partner violence in adulthood, for boys, violence in childhood is associated with increased risk of growing up to be potential perpetrators.
-This only reproduces the cycle of abuse and violence in eSwatini and leaves the next generation in the same precarious position as the current.
+For girls, violence in childhood can predict experiences of intimate partner violence or GBV in adulthood.
+However, for boys, violence in childhood is associated with increased risk of growing up to be perpetrators of violence.

-Understanding that changing attitudes and actions requires the support of both men and women as well as boys and girls, we developed our new Boys for Change Club (BCC) program in 2017.
+Changing attitudes around gender roles and responsibilities requires the support of both men and women as well as boys and girls.
+This is why we developed our new Boys for Change Club (BCC) program in 2017.
 The BCC program works to mentor and inspire boys to adopt positive and transformative gender attitudes, practices and norms.

-In February 2018, we completed a training workshop for young men aged 18-30 to become mentors in their communities to involve boys in the dialogue around gender-based violence, gender equality and human rights.
+In February 2018, we completed a training workshop for young men aged 18-30 to become mentors through the BCC program.
+Their goal is to involve boys in the dialogue around gender-based violence, gender equality and human rights.

-Through our Empowering Girls for Health and Wellbeing project, we will be implementing ten (10) Boys for Change Clubs in two regions of eSwatini, Lumbobo and Manzini. over the next two years.
-The ultimate goal is to have a Boys for Change Club in each of the schools we currently work in with the GEC program after the implementation process is complete.
+Through our Empowering Girls for Health and Wellbeing project, we will be implementing ten (10) Boys for Change Clubs in two regions in Eswatini – Lumbobo and Manzini – over the next two years.
+The ultimate goal for SWAGAA is to have a Boys for Change Club in every school that we currently facilitate a Girls Empowerment Club.